Rolls-Royce in talks to buy Wartsila's marine division - report

-Jan 8 Rolls-Royce is in talks to buy the marine propulsion unit of Finnish power plant and ship engine maker Wartsila, Bloomberg reported, citing three people familiar with the matter.
+Rolls-Royce (RR.L) is in talks to buy the marine propulsion unit of Finnish power plant and ship engine maker Wartsila (WRT1V.HE), Bloomberg reported, citing three people familiar with the matter.

 Wartsila's ship power unit accounted for 28 percent of group net sales in 2012.

-Rolls, the world's second-largest maker of aircraft engines behind U.S. group General Electric, lowered its profit guidance for its marine business in November, from modest growth to broadly flat.
+Rolls, the world's second-largest maker of aircraft engines behind U.S. group General Electric (GE.N), lowered its profit guidance for its marine business in November, from modest growth to broadly flat.

 The company generated 18 percent of its 2012 revenue from the marine division.